AaltoSciComp/scicomp-docs/triton/tut/about-tutorials.rst

 .. include:: /triton/ref/videos.rst

+.. admonition:: Abstract

+   * These tutorials are written for Aalto University's Triton cluster, but we have tried to make them useful far any Slurm-based cluster.

+   * They are focused on basic usage, not the *high-performance* part: there is plenty else about that.

 Welcome to the Aalto Scientific Computing High-performance computing (HPC) tutorials.
 These tutorials will get you started with the Triton cluster.